dpwiese/flying-notes-vitepress/docs/src/includes/privileges-limitations/commercial.md

 * Wet vs dry leasing
   * [14 CFR &sect;110.2](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-G/part-110/section-110.2)
   * Wet leasing means any leasing arrangement whereby a person agrees to provide an entire aircraft and at least one crewmember.
+  * Dry leasing is the lease of an aircraft without any crew members.
   * See [FAA General Aviation Dry Leasing Guide](https://www.faa.gov/sites/faa.gov/files/2021-11/GADryLeasingGuide.pdf)
 * There are certain requirements when an aircraft is leased to someone else
   * [14 CFR &sect;91.23](https://www.ecfr.gov/current/title-14/chapter-I/subchapter-F/part-91/subpart-A/section-91.23)